ViBlog/autovalues/autovalue-intro.md

 }
 ```

-As the time of writting this, I'm working on a new project for the Montreal Agency [Tractr][tractr] and I have created dozens of those objects for the API Client and it saved me a lot of time and probably headaches with the immutability way.
+As the time of writting this, I'm working on a new project for the Montreal Agency [Tractr][tractr] and I have created dozens of those objects for the API Client and it saved me a lot of time and headaches using immutability.

 ### Create object live template
 When creating those object I often had trouble while writing the creator because the AutoValue_class was not yet generated.
 To avoid typos, I created this little live template to help.
-If you find a way to add the abstract methods directly in it, let me know.
+If you find a way to add the abstract methods directly in the constructor, let me know.

 ```java
 public static $class$ create($parameters$) {